Quantum biology: Vision

 Vision relies on quantized energy in order to convert light signals to an action potential in a process called phototransduction.
 In phototransduction, a photon interacts with a chromophore in a light receptor.
 The chromophore absorbs the photon and undergoes photoisomerization.
 This change in structure induces a change in the structure of the photo receptor and resulting signal transduction pathways lead to a visual signal.
 However, the photoisomerization reaction occurs at a rapid rate, in under 200 femtoseconds, with high yield.
 Models suggest the use of quantum effects in shaping the ground state and excited state potentials in order to achieve this efficiency.

-Quantum vision implications

-Experiments have shown that the sensor in the retina of the human eye is sensitive enough to detect a single photon.
+The sensor in the retina of the human eye is sensitive enough to detect a single photon.
 Single photon detection could lead to multiple different technologies.
 One area of development is in quantum communication and cryptography.
-The idea is to use a biometric system to measure the eye using only a small number of points across the retina with random flashes of photons that “read” the retina and identify the individual.
+The idea is to use a biometric system to measure the eye using only a small number of points across the retina with random flashes of photons that "read" the retina and identify the individual.
 This biometric system would only allow a certain individual with a specific retinal map to decode the message.
 This message can not be decoded by anyone else unless the eavesdropper were to guess the proper map or could read the retina of the intended recipient of the message.